beesuit/dev-resources/README.md

 # Development Resources
 Just a repository for miscellaneous development resources and documentation

+## Remember to
+- Use fzf (fuzzy searcher) to look for files
+- Use ag (The silver searcher) to look for strings in the files

 ## Kill osxfuse

 1. `$ pgrep -lf sshfs`